 Lecture courses provide all sorts of useful and helpful information, but rarely give the beginning reader an opportunity to directly encounter the text according to the reader’s own questions and her own horizons of interest.
 We learn all about what the lecturer thinks, but walk away not knowing what we think.
 At the end of the day, we may feel that something is missing, and that it might in fact be what we crave most of all: a direct encounter with the greatest minds and spirits, to somehow enter into a conversation with them.

 Book clubs have the advantage of independence, as well as a friendly, informal discussion environment.
 The disadvantage of book clubs is that they typically shy away from challenging material and the classics, and the conversations tend to lose focus.
 Book clubs also tend to be closed, private groups, instead of an open, growing community.
 A book club of this sort can be enjoyable in its own right, but for someone looking to take on the challenges of a rich heritage, who has the need for a supportive community, it can be discouraging.

 Where should the reader go?
 No wonder so many of us give up before even setting down the path.

 That’s what we’re here for, to open the way, and provide the best of both worlds: a supportive community, offering friendly and open discussion about the “best that is thought and said.”
-We want to be the Ultimate Book Club!

 We aim to do one thing well: to host purposeful discussion on the most important questions, based on the very best books.
 The mission of Symposium Great Books Institute is to provide the highest quality lifetime liberal learning opportunities for adults of all walks of life, by supporting a community of learning dedicated to this end.
 Symposium offers rigorous Socratic seminars (liberal or free discussion with a serious purpose) based on primary or original texts.
 The quality texts we curate form the common ground and unifying principle of conversations among participants of varying backgrounds.